engineerahkhani/mucha-frontend-assignment/README.md

 ## Hints
 * You don't need to spend time creating a dev/build environment, using [react-create-app](https://github.com/facebookincubator/create-react-app) (and other alike tools) is totally ok!
 * Never done anything with Firebase?
 You can follow [this guide](https://firebase.google.com/docs/web/setup) and it should give you a nice starting point.
-* If you wish to spend less time writing boilerplate code, go to http://todomvc.com/, on this website, you will find many sample implementations of the same TO-DO application, every time using a different framework.
-You can choose the [React](http://todomvc.com/examples/react/#/) implementation as a starting point.
-It's OK to use the same styling as the original application.
 * Don't need to re-invent the wheel, for components like Datepickers and/or Timepicker you can use [Material-ui](https://github.com/callemall/material-ui) or any other of your choice, it has great integration with React environments.
-* This is a test of your skills (mainly) with React, Redux and Firebase.
-Though we allow third-person libraries, keep in mind that we need to read some code of yours with those tools, so you should avoid not writing code which touches them.
+* Even though we allow third-party libraries, try to rely as little as possible on tools that write React-, Redux-, CSS- or firebase-related code for you.
+As our main focus is your own code (and ingenuity) with those tools.
 * As a company, we believe that communication is the key to success.
 So if something is not clear to you, or if you have doubts on what you can use, reach the devs.
-* Threat this project as if it would continue working on this after your assignment: maintainability, scalability, and readability are super important
+* Threat this project as if you/we would continue working on this after your assignment: maintainability, scalability, and readability are super important.

 ## That's it!